 Do you know how old your smoke detector is?
 Remembering when you last tested the thing is hard enough, so it’s easy to lose track of its age.
 Unfortunately, smoke and CO detectors don’t last forever – after about ten years they start to wear out and become less effective.
 In fact, about 30 percent of detectors that are ten years old don’t work at all!

+How old is your detector?
 If your detector was made more than ten years ago, it’s time to buy a new one!

 Optional: There are number of lithium batteries available specifically designed for smoke and CO detectors.
 If you need to replace your detector, grab one of these long-lasting batteries at the same time!